Mahdi321/D-Yelp-Hiring-freelancer/README.md

 Features:

-1- Available in sanctioned countries
+1- Business owner can directly contact commenters (In medical section it create an incentive for patients which leave a doctor for ever still help others) (patent pending)

 2- Decenteralized

+3- Available in sanctioned countries

 Hiring: